- What is normal GPU temp while playing games? Is 80 C is hot for your GPU or not? Are you hearing loud GPU fan noise?

-So you must pay attention when you hear constant Whiiiiiiiirrrrr!! sound from GPU fans while playing games.
+So you must pay attention when you hear the constant Whiiiiiiiirrrrr!! sound from GPU fans while playing games.

-Ideal GPU Temperature While Gaming
+What is the Ideal GPU Temp While Gaming

 Some expert also holds a view that GPUtemp around 90 degree Celsius is normal GPU temp.
 But it is better if you can keep it under 90 degrees.